bitaculous/favy/README.md

 All credits goes to [Andreas Follmann](https://github.com/follmann "Andreas Follmann").
 “Favy” is just a tiny wrapper for [“Favicon Maker”](https://github.com/follmann/favicon_maker "Favicon Maker").
-If you meet Andreas, hug him and buy him a 🍺.
+If you meet Andreas, hug him and buy him a :beer:.

 License
 -------